 Many cruise travelers have enjoyed sailing on one of Viking's 60+ river ships, and the company has included many of its river fleet's features in the Viking Sea.

 The biggest innovation Viking has on its ocean ships is the almost all-inclusive pricing, with complimentary beer and wine included at lunch and dinner, free WiFi throughout the ship, a shore excursion included at every port, complimentary 24-hour room service, and no fees at any of the specialty restaurants.
 One of the biggest complaints cruise travelers have on mainstream ships is that they are "nickel-and-dimed" to death.
 No such worries on the Viking Sea.
-One piece of good news for travelers-- in 2017, Viking will launch two other ocean-going ships, the...
-Viking Sky and Viking Sun.
+In 2017, Viking launched two other ocean-going ships, the Viking Sky and Viking Sun.

 Like the cabins on her sister ship the Viking Star, all of the cabins on the Viking Sea have a private veranda.
 Like the rest of the ship, the decor is contemporary and Scandinavian.
 The cabins have ample storage space, with a nice desk and make-up mirror.

 The exciting unique features of the Viking Sea cabins include a heated floor in the bathroom, a no-fog mirror in the bathroom, plenty of plugs for charging all those electrical devices (including one next to each side of the bed), and a Paulig coffee maker in all but the basic veranda cabins.
 If you've never had a bathroom with a heated floor, you've been missing out on a treat.
 And, those who need to have coffee within 30 seconds of awakening will understand that room service can't get there fast enough, so an in-room coffee maker is a nice touch.

 A Great Italian Restaurant